 MP for Isle of Wight East

-Declares four financial interests: donations and other support (including loans) for activities as an MP; employment and earnings; ongoing paid employment; and gifts, benefits and hospitality from UK sources.
+Declared four financial interests.
+They include donations and other support (including loans) for activities as an MP; employment and earnings, including ongoing paid employment; and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026